Ryannnice/ryannnice.github.io/_pages/about.md

 ### <font color = '#000066'>Bio-inspired models and biologically-plausible mechanisms for life-long learning machine intelligence, robotics and autonomous systems</font>***（2025.07.01 Updated）***

-I am currently conducting research at the **University of York**, working with the **TurtleBot 3** and the **Franka Emika Panda** robotic platforms.
+I am currently conducting research at the **University of York**, working with the **TurtleBot 3** and the **Franka Emika Panda** robotic platforms under the supervision of [Prof. Pengcheng Liu](https://scholar.google.com/citations?user=VxmFgc0AAAAJ&hl=zh-CN).
 My work focuses on understanding and abstracting the design principles found in biological systems, with the aim of advancing autonomous motion learning and control.

 This summer, I am particularly focused on deepening our understanding of the biological foundations of **lifelong learning** — including the adaptability, autonomy, and resilience seen in animals.
 My goal is to translate these insights into novel approaches for machine intelligence, robotic control systems, and bio-inspired actuators, with an emphasis on energy efficiency, generalization, and long-term adaptability.

 ### <font color = '#000066'>Neuro-Embodied Micro-Robots</font>